Superxpdude/blue-on-blue/README.md

 Volume mount the data directory on the host to `/app/data` inside the container.

-The data directory must contain a file named `google_api.json` which contains a Google API token for the mission schedule.

 The bot will run as the root user in the container by default.
 Changing the user can be done via the `--user` flag on container creation.

 ## Backups